Resident fitness computation in linear time and other algorithmic aspects of interacting trajectories: Setting

-\begin{remark} Apart from considering only finitely many trajectories instead of countably many, the main changes in the above definitions compared to their analogues in~\cite{HGSTW24} are the following: \begin{itemize} \item We ignore general initial conditions with multiple trajectories at positive heights at time 0, which~\cite{HGSTW24} used in proofs.
-For simplicity we allow $t_1=0$ (and not only $t_1 >0$). \item The original definition of the PIT includes trajectories whose slope and height stays zero forever.
+\begin{remark} Apart from often considering only finitely many trajectories instead of countably many, the main changes in the above definitions compared to their analogues in~\cite{HGSTW24} are the following: \begin{itemize} \item We ignore general initial conditions with multiple trajectories at positive heights at time 0, used in the proof of the large population limit result.
+(This way, our $\mathbb{H}(\beth)$ corresponds to $\mathbb{H}(\aleph,\beth)$ in~\cite[Section 3.1]{HGSTW24} with the special choice $\aleph=(1,0)$.)
+For simplicity we allow $t_1=0$ (and not only $t_1 >0$). \item~\cite{HGSTW24} uses a parametrisation for the PIT which is different from the one used in the present paper.
+Specifically, the random input for the PIT in~\cite{HGSTW24} is a Poisson process with intensity measure $\lambda^* \mathrm{d} t \cdot \gamma^*(\mathrm{d} a)$ (with $(\lambda^*, \gamma^*)$ specified in~\cite[Remark 2.2]{HGSTW24}), while the input of the PIT in the present paper is a Poisson point process with intensity measure $\lambda \mathrm{d} t \cdot \gamma(\mathrm{d} a)$.
+The reason is that the original definition of the PIT includes trajectories whose slope and height stays zero forever.
 These describe mutant families going extinct rapidly by chance shortly after the mutation.
-This possibility is biologically relevant but algorithmically uninteresting. \end{itemize} \end{remark}
+This possibility is biologically relevant but algorithmically uninteresting, and in the present paper we ignore it in order to ease notation. \end{itemize} \end{remark}